 Obviously, electric vehicles are on the rise as the world transitions into one of sustainability, deriving energy from clean sources.
 Electric vehicles have the potential to act as power bank for the smart grid using bidirectional communication.

 For instance, EVs can be charged using clean energy from wind and solar energy sources and discharge a small fraction of such energy back to the grid during periods of peak demand.
-Although electric vehicles create an upsurge in demand for electricity, they also can be a key asset in storing power and supplying power back to the smart grid.
+Although electric vehicles create an upsurge in demand for electricity, they also can be a key asset for the future of mobility in storing power and supplying power back to the smart grid.

 At RGBSI, we deliver total workforce management, engineering, quality lifecycle management, and IT solutions that provide strategic partnership for organizations of all sizes.